-If you have a contractual or other civil dispute in Oregon that requires you to sue someone, you might want to first consider whether Small Claims Court is a good option for you depending on the nature of your dispute and the amount of damages involved in your case.
+If you have a contract or other civil dispute in Oregon that requires you to sue someone, first consider whether Small Claims Court is a good option for you depending on the nature of your dispute and the amount of damages involved in your case.
 If you are sued in Small Claims Court, you should also understand how this unique process works to protect yourself.

-In Oregon, a plaintiff may file a Small Claims case in their local County Circuit Court when damages do not exceed $10,000.00.
-Otherwise, your case will need to go through the more traditional litigation path in your applicable Circuit Court.
+In Oregon, a plaintiff may file a Small Claims case in their local County Circuit Court if monetary damages do not exceed $10,000.00.
+Otherwise, the case will need to go through the more traditional litigation path in the main Circuit Court.
 There are some important issues to consider when contemplating prosecuting or defending a lawsuit in Small Claims Court:

 - You cannot be represented by an attorney in Small Claims Court.
 This may or may not be a good option for you depending on your case, its complexity, and your comfort level with the related legalities and processes.